eltortuganegra/phpunit-execution-from-php/README.md

 To execute this test you can create an instance of the TestExecutor and get the result.

 # How can I execute a kata?
-To execute a kata you need create a new instance with following parameters:
+To execute a kata you need to create a new instance with following parameters:

-* A folder with writable permission to create a temporary file.
+* A folder with a writable permission to create a temporary file.
 * The phpunit shell path, for example ".\vendor\bin\phpunit".
 * The boostrap path, for example ".\vendor\autoload.php".